savespss will export data from Stata's memory into an SPSS system (aka binary file) datafile (*.sav).

 will export the current data to the specified file, recoding the extended missing values .a, .b, and .c to 97, 98, and 99 respectively for all numeric variables.
 If option extmiss is not specified, the 'convenient' values will be detected automatically, based on the user data.
 This takes a bit of time.

-In the current version 1.73 the extended missing values can not be suppressed as in the earlier version alltogether by specifying an option extmiss("off").
+From the version 1.73 the extended missing values can not be suppressed as in the earlier version alltogether by specifying an option extmiss("off").
 This option is also not available in the dialog.
 This option is likely to return in a future version.

 To convert a datafile the following sequence can be used: